RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 That's not what we wanted and that's the where the size of the data cannot be ignored or abstracted away.
 Think of data in Hadoop as always grouped, one way or another.
 It couldn't be otherwise: it is stored on multiple devices and, even if it weren't, we can only load it into memory in small chunks.
-In this specific example, the data is small and to highlight this problem I created an input format that reads the data in unreasonably small chunks, but in Hadoop application this is the norm.
-So think of the data as always grouped, initially in arbitrary fashion and later in the way we determine using the functions `group`, `group.f` and `gather` and more.
+In this specific example, the data is small and to highlight this problem I created an input format that reads the data in unreasonably small chunks, but in Hadoop applications this is the norm.
+So think of the data as always grouped, initially in arbitrary fashion and later in the way we determine using the functions `group`, `group.f`, `gather` and more.
 These were inspired by the notion of key in mapreduce, the SQL statement and the `dplyr` function with similar names.
 In this case, we computed partial sums for each of the arbitrary groups &mdash; here set to a very small size to make the point.
 Instead we want to group everything together so we can enter:

 ```r